Brisso/Windows-Ten-Cleanup/Contributing.md

-Contributing
+# Contributing

 Your feedback is appreciated and allows me to further improve this script and/or add additional functions.
-To do so just simply open an issue or send a pull request.
+To do so just simply open an `issue` or send a `pull request`.